MiguelAngelHorta/GRC_Assessment/README.md

+Link to GRC Assessment Template: https://docs.google.com/spreadsheets/d/1G1hS-xdcinTgkcjGvrWDnTBSsqgwRGOfhJpTO-HgLrs/edit?usp=sharing

 # GRC Assessment
 This automation project can be used to create a summary view of all responses from specific cells from each tab.
 This is useful to structure the responses of questionnaire templates in each tab within the g sheets file

 # updateExportAndOwnersTab file
-The updateExportAndOwnersTab function is a Google Apps Script designed to update two specific sheets, namely 'Export' and 'Owners', within a Google Spreadsheet.

-Initialization:

-Gets the active spreadsheet (ss).
-Retrieves references to the 'Export' and 'Owners' sheets.
-Clear Existing Data:

-Clears the existing data in columns A through Y of the 'Export' sheet.
-Export Data Processing:

-Defines an array exportHeaders as column headers for the 'Export' sheet.
-Loops through the sheets in the spreadsheet, excluding the first 5 sheets.
-For each eligible sheet, extracts relevant data from specific cells and constructs a row for the 'Export' sheet.
-Adds Hyperlinks to the sheet names.
-Includes VLOOKUP formulas in certain columns.
-Update 'Export' Sheet:

-Sets the values in the 'Export' sheet with the processed export data.
-Update 'Owners' Sheet:

-Clears existing data in columns A through G of the 'Owners' sheet.
-Processes the data for the 'Owners' sheet based on the updated export data.
-Splits the owner(s) column and constructs rows for the 'Owners' sheet.
-Adds Hyperlinks to the sheet names.
-Apply VLOOKUP Formulas in 'Owners' Sheet:

-Adds VLOOKUP formulas to columns D, E, F, and G of the 'Owners' sheet.
-Utilizes references from the 'Reference' sheet.
-Toast Notification:

-Displays a toast notification in the spreadsheet indicating that the 'Export' and 'Owners' tabs are updated.
+This script updates an export and owners tab in a Google Sheets document.
+It reads data from multiple sheets and specific cells within those sheets, and populates a new sheet with the data in a specific format and vlookups with rating category data.
+Additionally, it pulls column B from the export tab containing the concatenated 'Owners' email data and then splits the data into separate rows using semicolons as a delimeter.
+Finally, it displays a notification that the export is complete.

 # sortTabsAndSetC4Values file

-Sorting Tabs:

-Retrieves all sheets in the active spreadsheet.
-Defines a regular expression (regex) to match tab names in a specific format, such as "ID-0001" or "ID-0002".
-Sorts the sheets based on the last 4 digits of the tab name using a custom sorting function.
-This custom sorting function extracts the numeric portion from the tab names and sorts the sheets accordingly.
-Reordering Sheets:

-After sorting, it iterates through the sheets and reorders them based on the sorted array.
-Uses setActiveSheet to set the active sheet to the current sheet in the iteration.
-Uses moveActiveSheet to move the active sheet to its new position in the order.
-Setting C4 Values:

-Iterates through the sheets again, starting from the 6th sheet (index 5).
-For each sheet (except the one named "Dashboard"):
-Sets the value in cell C4 to the name of the sheet.
-This is done to display the sheet name in cell C4 for each sheet, providing a quick reference to the user.
+This script that sets the value of cell C4 on all sheets in the active spreadsheet to the respective sheet name, except for the sheet named "Dashboard".
+Further, This script sorts the sheets in a Google Sheets spreadsheet based on the last 4 digits of the tab name in a specific format ("XXX-0001 (XXX)").
+It first sorts the sheets based on the tab name and then reorders the sheets based on the sorted array.

+# resetTabs file
+This script resets the status of all sheets by updating Cell C58 to 'Not started'.
+This is useful for resetting each sheet at the end of the assessment

+# AutomationButton file
+Creates custom menu button in google sheets titled 'Automation' which allows user to run appscripts with the click of a button.

+# Dashboard file
+This script navigates to the "Dashboard" tab of the active Google Sheet and displays a toast notification with the message "Going to Dashboard".
+This is assigned to the dashboard image on the top right corner of each assessment.